troclaux/notes/git.md

 # git

-> version control system (VCS) design to track changes in files
+> version control system (VCS) designed to track changes in files

 - allows multiple developers to work on the same project without interfering in each others changes